‘Marvel Vs. Capcom: Infinite’ To Be Easy To Pick Up & Play, Developers Say

 How do you feel about the fact that Marvel Vs Capcom: Infinite could possibly be a much simpler game than its senior?
 Do you believe that this is the right direction for Capcom?
 Let us know in the comment section below.

-[Featured Image By Capcom]
+[Featured Image by Capcom]